Blue Prism

-Blue Prism is the trading name of the Blue Prism Group plc, a British multinational software corporation that pioneered and makes enterprise robotic process automation (RPA) software that provides a digital workforce designed to automate complex, end-to-end operational activities.
+Blue Prism, officially Blue Prism Group plc, is a British multinational software corporation that makes enterprise robotic process automation (RPA) software, business process management (BPM) Software, and provides AI services.
 In March 2022, Blue Prism was acquired by SS&C Technologies.

-Blue Prism's headquarters are at 2 Cinnamon Park Crab Lane Warrington WA2 0XP, UK with regional offices in the U.S. and Australia.
+It is headquartered in Warrington, UK.
 The company was listed on the London Stock Exchange AIM market until its acquisition.